Eeva Joenpelto

 Eeva Joenpelto (middle) sitting next to president Urho Kekkonen (left) on Independence Day, 1958.

 Eeva Joenpelto's Square in Lohja.

-Eeva Elisabeth Joenpelto (17 June 1921, Sammatti, Finland – 28 January 2004, Lohja, Finland), married name after 1945 Hellemann, was an award-winning Finnish novelist.
+Eeva Elisabeth Joenpelto (17 June 1921, Sammatti, Finland – 28 January 2004, Lohja, Finland), married name after 1945 Hellemann, was a Finnish novelist.
 Her writing is especially remembered for the Lohja tetralogy which depicted strong women.
 Described as a "productive novelist of monomaniacal intensity", she occasionally wrote under the pseudonyms of Eeva Helle and Eeva Autere.
-Joenpelto was President of PEN Finland in 1964-67 and worked as an art professor from 1980–85.
+Joenpelto was President of PEN Finland in 1964-67 and worked as an art professor from 1980 to 1985.
 She was married (until 1975) to Jarl Hellemann, the CEO of Tammi.

 Eeva Joenpelto Prize

 The Eeva Joenpelto Prize in literature has been awarded by Lohja to honor the city's written heritage.
 Its recipients have been: